There are approximately 280 species of bees in Britain, with about half of these found in London. Up to 100 species occur in Tower Hamlets.

 Only one of these, the Honey Bee (Apis mellifera), is kept in hives by people to produce honey.
 It is effectively a domestic animal, not a wild animal.
 Honey bees are social insects, living in very large colonies of thousands of individuals.

 The other species are collectively known as wild bees, and are not kept by people.
 They include the bumblebees (24 British species), which are the large, fat, furry bees that correspond to most people’s image of a bee.
 Bumblebees are social, with colonies of a few dozen or a few hundred individuals.
 The rest of the species are solitary bees, many of them very small.
-Several nationally rare wild bees occur in Tower Hamlets, including the Brown-banded Carder Bee (Bombus humilis – see header photo), Black Mining Bee (Andrena pilipes – photo below left), Red-girdled Mining Bee (Andrena labiata – photo left) and Clover Blunt-horn Bee (Melitta leporina – photo below left).
+Several nationally rare wild bees occur in Tower Hamlets, including the Brown-banded Carder Bee (Bombus humilis), Black Mining Bee (Andrena pilipes), Red-girdled Mining Bee (Andrena labiata) and Clover Blunt-horn Bee (Melitta leporina).
+For more information on these scarce bees, download this PDF.

 Importance of bees